NorSC/supervisor-search/_supervisors/marta-cecchinato.md

   - Use Case
   - HTML/CSS
 additional_details: >-
-  My research interests fall under the field of HCI.
-I am particularly interested in supervising projects that speaks to Sustainable Development Goals around future of work, (digital) wellbeing and equality, diversity & inclusion.
+  My research interests fall under the field of **H﻿uman-Computer Interaction**.
+  I am particularly interested in supervising projects that speaks to Sustainable Development Goals and that focus around these broad areas and how they apply to HCI/computing:

+  * **Future of work** (e.g. gig economy, c﻿ontent creator economy, w﻿orkplace surveillance, flexible working)

+  * **Digital wellbeing** (﻿e.g. at work, in education, in social contexts)

+  * **Equality, diversity & inclusion** (﻿e.g. dismantling structural/systemic racial or gender bias, enabling wider participation of women in Computing)

+  * **S﻿ustainable living** (e.g. behaviour change, food waste and recycling, active transport, raising awareness)

   Below are three specific project ideas I am hoping to supervise, but please get in touch if you have a project idea that is related.
 For a broader view of my research interests and what I work on, [have a look at my publications](https://scholar.google.com/citations?hl=en&user=FkS0CT8AAAAJ&view_op=list_works&sortby=pubdate).

   **1. POST-DIGITAL SECURITY FOR SOCIAL AND LEISURE SURVEILLANCE**